marcphilipp/presentations/gradle-refactoring/slides.md

 ## Recap

-- Don't duplicate configuration logic in build scripts
-- Think about what a proper DSL should look like
-- Extract your custom logic into a script plugin
+- Extract custom logic into separate build scripts
-- Better: Extract your custom logic into a pre-compiled script plugin in `buildSrc`
+- Even better: Extract your custom logic into a pre-compiled script plugin in `buildSrc`
-- Next step: Extract it into a separate plugin to use it in independent projects
+- Next step: Move it to a separate plugin to use it in independent projects

 ---
 <!-- .slide: data-background="#01313a" data-background-image="/assets/gradle-subsection.png" data-background-size="cover"-->